 ABSTRACT

-An investigation was carried out on assessment on effect of growing seasons on seed yield and quality attributes of sesame genotypes in both the seasons Kharif 2023 and Rabi 2023-24.
-Results indicated Rabi season resulted in higher trait values, except for days to flowering, plant height, capsule breadth, moisture content, and electrical conductivity, which were higher during the Kharif season.
+An investigation was carried out to assess the effect of growing seasons on seed yield and quality attributes of sesame genotypes during seasons Kharif 2023 and Rabi 2023-24.
+Results indicated that under Rabi season higher values of traits such as (trait names) were recorded, except for days to flowering, plant height, capsule breadth, seed moisture content, and electrical conductivity, which were higher during the Kharif season.
 This suggests that the cropping season impacts the growth behavior, leading to variations in seed yield and quality.
 Among the genotypes, 'Madhavi' demonstrated early maturity in both seasons, making it a potential early-maturing variety.
 'Madhavi' also had the highest number of capsules per plant during the Kharif season, while 'GT-10' recorded the highest in the Rabi season.
 'GT-10' excelled in seeds per capsule, capsule length and breadth, and test weight across both seasons, establishing it as a superior genotype for these traits.
-'RMT-204' consistently showed the lowest number of capsules per plant.
 The highest seed yield was recorded by 'GT-10' in Kharif season, while 'Madhavi' had the highest yield in the Rabi season.
 The reduced yield in Kharif was attributed to phyllody disease, 'YLM-66' showed the highest field emergence in both seasons, indicating strong germination ability under different conditions.
 Regarding seed quality, 'Madhavi' had the highest oil and protein content, Seedling vigour index-I as well as the highest germination percentage in both Kharif and Rabi seasons.
 The genotype YLM-66 recorded highest seedling length in kharif season while YLM-11 recorded highest seedling length in Rabi season.

 1.0 INTRODUCTION

 Sesame (Sesamum indicum L.) belonging to the family Pedaliaceae is the earliest domesticated oil seed crops of India and grown in the tropics and subtropics, in warm climates.
-India is among the largest exporters of sesame and ranks first in both acreage (1.523 million hectares) and production (0.802 million tonnes) with the average productivity of 527 kg ha-1 during 2022-23 (www.indiastat.com).
+India is among the largest exporters of sesame and ranks first in both acreage (1.523 million hectares) and production (0.802 million tonnes) with the average productivity of 527 kg ha-1 during 2022-23 (Anonymous,….year?)).

 Sesame (Sesamum indicum L.) is a significant oilseed crop in Indian agriculture and is frequently referred as til.
 Sesame seeds provide plenty of protein (20-28%) and edible oil (48-55%) and it also comprises antioxidants, especially sesamolin and sesamin, safeguard the oil from going rancid and prolong its shelf life.